TranPhucVinh/C/Kernel/Linux bootloader.md

 * Optional loading of an initial RAM disk at the correct memory address.
 * Setting of the kernel command-line and other parameters (e.g, device tree, machine type)

-**U-Boot** (fullname Das U-Boot) is the boot loader used in embedded devices to package the instructions to boot the device's operating system kernel.
+**U-Boot** (fullname Das U-Boot) is the **bootloader** used in embedded devices to package the instructions to boot the device's operating system kernel.
 It is available for various computer architectures, like ARM, RISC-V, x86,...

 **U-Boot** is the standard bootloader for ARM Linux.